ericsson-innovate/hackathon-portal/data/Setup.md

 Now you are ready to build your first app, and the API is readily available.

 #### Seed your first app
-Once you download the SDK, using terminal in "Connected-Car-SDK" folder run this command: `grunt seed --dec-host=127.0.0.1 --dec-port=4402 -name=/full/path/to/your/app` (you can change the default IP and port if needed).
+Once you download the SDK, using terminal in "Connected-Car-SDK" folder run this command: `grunt seed --dec-host=YOUR_LAPTOP_IP --dec-port=4412 -name=/full/path/to/your/app` Make sure you provide the full path to where you want to place your seed app.
+You only need to run this once to compile the seed of the app framework. (you can change the default IP and port if needed in DEC-SDK folder).
 You can always change this later (see optional commands).

+Go to the app you just seeded and from with the folder run `http-server` command.
+This will serve the app on 127.0.0.1:8080 (it will show the port number).

+If you see a message in the app: Deck Status [OFFLINE] that means that your app is not communicating with the DEC on the Head Unit simulator.
+Check for the services running on the Head Unit and make sure IP adresses are mapping correctly between the Head Unit and the app on your laptop.

-Once the build is completed the app will load in your browser and if you see the first page, the app is connected to span and ready for development.
+If you see Deck Status [ONLINE], the app is connected to DEC and you are ready for development.

-Now you are ready to build your first app, and the API is readily available.
+Now get familiar with APIs:
 - [In-car Apps API Docs](http://attgarage.msg.betelab.ericy.com:443/driveSdk/#/api-docs/vehicle-apps-api)
 - [UI Kit API Docs](http://attgarage.msg.betelab.ericy.com:443/ui-toolkit/)